PlanetHunters/tkmatrix/paper/paper.md

 of scientists looking forward to them.
 Every star observation shows its own systematics, together with the common ones, due to its own characteristics and its nearby sky field.
-Therefore, it has been a common task for scientists to create exoplanet transiting models for each analyzed star and try their search tools on them to define their detection limits.
-We present an extension to the typical model injection and recovery scenarios by adding a new dimension to the analysis, establishing in most of the cases more confident detection thresholds.
+Therefore, it has been a common task for scientists to create exoplanet transiting models for each analyzed star and try their search tools on them to find their detection limits.
+Typically, the astronomer has to compile several tools and put them together in order to retrieve the desired data, clean it, generate the models, inject them into the data and then perform the recovery process.
+We present a new software package that provides a smooth integration of all these stages and an extension to the typical model injection and recovery scenarios by adding a new dimension to the analysis, establishing more confident detection thresholds in most of the cases.

 # 1. MATRIX
 The main data product that astronomers use to analyze and search for transiting exoplanets are the light